y1zhou/knowledge-base/content/series/bayesian-stat/3-bayesian-inference-binomial/index.md

 ---
 title: "Bayesian Inference for the Binomial Model"
 date: 2021-01-25T10:20:00-05:00
-summary: "" # appears in list of posts
+summary: "The general procedure for Bayesian analysis.
+We use two different prior models and compare the resulting posteriors (visually and mathematically)." # appears in list of posts
 categories: ["Bayesian Statistics"] # main category; shown in post metadata
-tags: ["Statistics", "Bayesian Statistics"] # list of related tags
+tags: ["Statistics", "Bayesian Statistics", "Visualization", "Estimation"] # list of related tags

 slug: "bayesian-stat-bayesian-inference-binomial"
 toc: true # table of contents button in post